cklerma-sudo/ser321-fall25-B-cklerma/Assignment3/Task2/README.md

     "type": "start",
     "difficulty": "<String>", -- echoes the user selection easy, medium, or hard "ok": true,
-    "hangStage": "STAGE0", -- sets the current stage of hangman "word": "<String>" --Shows the state of the word, '_' will show blank spaces }
+    "hangStage": <String>, -- sends the current stage of hangman "word": "<String>" --Shows the state of the word, '_' will show blank spaces }
 ```